ivarjt/flask-webchat/README.md

 ## Additional Resources

 ### Image Repository
 The images used in this project can be found at the [Image Repository](https://github.com/ivarjt/flask-webchat-media).
-This repository contains all the images necessary for the proper functioning of the web chat application.
+This repository contains all the images necessary for the proper functioning of the web chat application, note that this repository does not need to be downloaded separately.

 ####